kencormack/pistar-lastqso/README.md

       updates automatically.

   -d|--dat
-      Download an updated cty.dat from country-files.com, rather than waiting for the presently installed copy to age 30 days before it updates automatically.
+      Download an updated cty.dat from country-files.com now, rather than waiting for the presently installed copy to age 30 days before it updates automatically.

   -D|--DXCC
       When resolving QTH location for callsigns, pistar-lastqso first